 In general, an "owner-documented FFI" is an FFI that (i) is an FFI solely by virtue of being an Investment Entity and is affiliated only with other similar FFIs, (ii) maintains no financial accounts for nonparticipating FFIs, (iii) provides a withholding agent with all required documentation regarding its owners and agrees to notify the withholding agent regarding any change in circumstances, and (iv) with respect to which the withholding agent agrees to report to the IRS (or, if the withholding agent is an FFI compliant with a Model 1 IGA, to the relevant foreign government) the information required with respect to any specified US persons that own a direct or indirect equity interest in the FFI (other than persons that hold such an interest through a participating FFI, certain deemed-compliant FFIs, a US person, an exempt beneficial owner, or an excepted NFFE).
-Because an owner-documented FFI is required to provide each withholding agent with documented FFI, an owner-documented FFI may have deemed-compliant status only with respect to a specific withholding agent.
+Because an owner-documented FFI is required to provide each withholding agent with documentation and the withholding agent must agree to report on behalf of the owner-documented FFI, an owner-documented FFI may have deemed-compliant status only with respect to a specific withholding agent.